LcodesGT/LcodesProxy/README.md

-# Growtopia enet proxy edited by Nubiza#0790
+# Growtopia enet proxy edited by LCodes

 *if you want Re-Edit this proxy please dont delete credits